Skip to content

 What the Ontario HST Rebate Actually Means

 HST in Ontario sits at 13%.
 On a new construction home, that tax adds up fast.
-The government is now waiving that entirely for eligible buyers.
+The government is now removing the full 8% provincial portion of HST for eligible buyers under the enhanced 2026 program.

 Here’s the breakdown: